microfrontends-compendium/main/repos/README.md

 ## Description of repos

-### EEV
+### chrisdavies/eev
 A tiny, fast, zero-dependency event emitter for JavaScript.

+### neuland/micro-frontends
+A WIP about micro frontends associated to  [micro-frontends.org](http://micro-frontends.org)

+### daniele-zurico/microfrontend-com-channel
+A library that allow communication between different apps